Selection of proposal distributions for multiple importance sampling

-As mentioned above, two of the three approaches proposed here utilize asymptotic standard errors of $\hatbd$ and $\hat{u}$.
-A contribution of this paper is the development of SV estimators for $\hatbd$ and $\hat{u}$.
-Recently, \cite{roy:tan:fleg:2018} provided standard errors estimators of $\hatbd$ and $\hat{u}$ using the batch means (BM) method.
-For the simulation study considered in the supplement to the paper, we observe that the proposed SV estimators are generally less variable than the BM estimators.
-This observation is in line with \citet{fleg:jone:2010} who showed that, for estimating means of scalar valued functions, certain SV estimators are less variable than BM estimators by a factor of 1.5.
+As mentioned above, the MNX and ENT approaches developed here as well as the SEQ method utilize asymptotic standard errors of $\hatbd$ and $\hat{u}$.
+Another contribution of this paper is the development of spectral variance (SV) estimators of asymptotic variances for $\hatbd$ and $\hat{u}$.
+Availability of consistent estimators is important in its own right as it allows for calculation of asymptotically valid standard errors of the IS estimators.
+Recently, \cite{roy:tan:fleg:2018} provided standard errors estimators of $\hatbd$ and $\hat{u}$ using the batch means method.
+In different numerical examples (not shown here), we observe that the proposed SV estimators are generally less variable than the batch means estimators.
+This observation is in line with \citet{fleg:jone:2010} who showed that, for estimating means of scalar valued functions, certain SV estimators are less variable than the batch means estimators by a factor of 1.5.

 The rest of the paper is organized as follows.
-In Section~\ref{sec:imp}, we describe both the generalized IS estimation as well as the reverse logistic regression estimation.
+In Section~\ref{sec:imp}, we describe both the multiple IS estimation as well as the reverse logistic regression estimation.
 The proposed methods of selecting proposal densities for IS estimators are described in Section~\ref{sec:sel}.
-An illustrative example is given in Section~\ref{sec:rongelap}.
+Some illustrative examples are given in Section~\ref{sec:exam}.
 Section~\ref{sec:disc} contains conclusions of the paper.
 Proofs of theorems and several examples are relegated to the supplementary materials.